16 ways to speed up your laptop

 On systems other than Windows 10, switching everything off gives the desktop a Windows 95-style look and feel.
 It’s surprising to note how much of the so-called 'flat look' of Windows 10 relies on graphical flourishes once everything is switched off.

 Disable automatic updates

-For example, if you use your laptop for gaming as well as work, there’s a good chance that games distribution platforms like Steam and the Epic Games Store will frequently install multiple large updates and patches in the background.
+For example, if your work laptop doubles as a gaming device, there’s a high possibility that games distribution platforms such as Steam and the Epic Games Store are often installing multiple large updates and patches in the background.
 The Adobe Creative Suite is also prone to significant updates.
 By turning this option off and updating only when you actually want to use the software, you can ensure that these updates aren’t getting in the way when you’d rather be doing something else.

 We would still advise that any critical software or frequently-used services - such as Windows or antivirus updates - are left on automatic, but if you’re really pushed for processing headroom, you can set these to download and install at a specific time when you’re unlikely to be using the device, such as late at night or at the weekend.

 Search indexing in Windows 10 has come a long way from its origins in previous Windows versions.
 What this feature does is create an index of files and folders throughout your system, along with their metadata, to find them more efficiently when you try and look them up using the operating system’s built-in search function.
 In recent years, the way Windows handles search indexing has been radically improved, but it can still be worth optimising if you want to make your system more efficient.

 First, you can disable the web results that appear in Windows 10’s search menu, because let's face it, you’ll almost certainly use a web browser for searching.
 Simply hit the Windows key, type gpedit.msc and hit enter to bring up the Group Policy Editor.
 With this open, click on Local Computer Policy > Computer Configuration > Administrative Templates > Windows Components > Search.